 Despite winning the Presidents' Trophy in back-to-back seasons and going to Game 7 of the Stanley Cup Final in 2011, the Canucks are expected to have a major change at arguably the most important position on the ice this season.
-Schneider, 26, likely will take over for Roberto Luongo as the No. 1 goalie in Vancouver after signing a three-year, $12 million contract this offseason.
+Schneider, 26, will likely take over for Roberto Luongo as the No. 1 goalie in Vancouver after signing a three-year, $12 million contract in late June.

-The fate of Luongo, who is 33 and has 10 years left on his contract, is up in the air.
+Luongo, who is 33 and still has 10 years left on his contract, is expected to get traded.

-"Every chance I got to play in the past, I handled it as a No. 1," Schneider said when he signed his contract in June.
+"Every chance I got to play in the past, I handled it as a No. 1," Schneider said when he signed his contract.
 "Every game in the NHL is pressure.
 Just being in the NHL is pressure.
 I don’t think the contract or the dollars or your role on the team adds more pressure."

 The shift to Schneider is not a surprise considering his increased playing time last season (33 appearances, 25 wins), culminating with him taking over for Luongo in the Stanley Cup Playoffs starting in Game 3 against the Los Angeles Kings.

-The Canucks' season lasted only another three games as the Kings dispatched them in five, but despite losing twice, Schneider posted a 1.31 goals-against average and .960 save percentage -- stats comparable with his regular-season numbers (1.96 GAA and .937 save percentage).
+The Canucks' season lasted only another three games as the Kings dispatched them in five, but despite losing twice Schneider posted a 1.31 goals-against average and .960 save percentage -- stats comparable with his regular season numbers, which included a 1.96 GAA and .937 save percentage.

 Vancouver general manager Mike Gillis' next task is to deal with the Luongo conundrum.
-His first and best option is a trade, but that hasn't happened.
-Gillis is looking for what he believes is a fair market deal, and he told NHL.com this summer that any trade involving Luongo will change the Canucks' depth chart at both the NHL level and the prospect level.
+His first and best option is to trade him, but that hasn't happened as of Aug.
+1. Gillis is looking for what he believes is a fair market deal, and he told NHL.com that any trade involving Luongo will change the Canucks' depth chart at both the NHL level and the prospect level.

 "We like to be patient with our young players, but I think another organization would have already given him a chance to play at the NHL level," Dave Gagner, Vancouver's director of player personnel, told NHL.com.
 "With our goaltending situation the way it's been we didn't really have to rush him.
 Now I think he's ready."

-Center Ryan Kesler won't be ready to start the season after undergoing shoulder surgery in May and left wrist surgery in June.
-Kesler's absence leaves a huge hole on the Canucks' second line, one Gillis said could be filled by Jordan Schroeder, their first-round pick in 2009.
+Ryan Kesler likely won't be ready to start the season after undergoing shoulder surgery in May.
+Kesler's absence would leave a huge hole on the Canucks' second line, one Gillis said could be filled by Jordan Schroeder, the Canucks' first-round pick in 2009.

 There are other questions about the Canucks' second line, which would play behind the usual top line of the Sedin twins and Alexandre Burrows.

-Mason Raymond, who overcame a serious back injury, ready to return to being a 50-point player?
+Is Mason Raymond, who overcame a serious back injury, ready to return to being a 50-point guy?